Michael Nelson (political scientist): Career

 Nelson was an Assistant Professor (1979–1984) and then Associate Professor (1984–1991) at Vanderbilt University.
 He was appointed Professor of Political Science at Rhodes College in 1991 and has been Fulmer Professor of Political Science there since 2005.
 He was a Compton Visiting Professor of Politics at the University of Virginia (2010) and has been a Senior Fellow at the Miller Center of Public Affairs at the University of Virginia since 2007.
 From 2018 to 2020, he was a contributing editor and columnist for the Daily Memphian and from 1992 to 2022, he was the political analyst for WMC-TV, the NBC affiliate in Memphis.
 From 1995 to 2024, he was a Senior Fellow at the University of Virginia's Miller Center.

 Nelson has published more than thirty books on the presidency, elections, bureaucracy, public policy, southern politics, and liberal education.
 More than fifty of his articles have been reprinted in books of political science, history, sociology, sports, music, and English composition.
 He has been published by Alfred A. Knopf, Johns Hopkins University Press, Cornell University Press, Duke University Press, the University Press of Kansas, Louisiana State University Press, Vanderbilt University Press, CQ Press, University of Virginia Press, and other publishing sources.

-Among the scholarly journals Nelson has published articles in are the Journal of Politics, Political Science Quarterly, Journal of Policy History, Presidential Studies Quarterly, Congress and the Presidency, Popular Music and Society, and Virginia Quarterly Review.
+Among the scholarly journals Nelson has published articles in are the Journal of Politics, Political Science Quarterly, Journal of Policy History, Presidential Studies Quarterly, Nine: A Journal of Baseball History and Culture, Congress and the Presidency, Popular Music and Society, and Virginia Quarterly Review.